 Windows PCs have always had a tool for taking remote control of another computer so you could help troubleshoot it even if you weren’t physically able to be around it.
-The problem with it was that it needed certain requirements—like being connected to the same network—before it could work.
-Subsequently, trying to get it set up and working was a dubious task that many people ultimately failed to achieve.
+The problem with it was that it needed certain requirements—like being connected to the same network, for instance—before it could work.
+Subsequently, trying to get any type of native remote assistance from WIndows set up and working was a dubious task that many people ultimately failed to achieve.

-There’s now a new tool that comes in Windows 10 post Anniversary Update called “Quick Assist” and it allows you to perform remote assistance over the internet just like a tool like Team Viewer would, too.
+There’s now a new tool that comes in Windows 10, post Anniversary Update, called “Quick Assist” and it allows you to perform remote assistance over the internet just like a tool such as Team Viewer would, too.
 I’ve been a long time fan of Team Viewer and the way it went about its businesses.
-All you needed to do was install Team Viewer on your computer and then install it on the computer that you wanted to remotely connect to, and the rest was straightforward to do.
-You would then be given a user ID and password that you needed to share with the person wanting to connect to your PC, and they would enter those details, and the connection was made.
+All you needed to do was install Team Viewer on your computer and then install it on the computer that you wanted to remotely connect to, and the rest of what was needed before you were inside another computer was straightforward.
+It went like this: you would then be given a user ID and password that you needed to share with the person wanting to connect to your PC, and they would enter those details, and the connection was made.
 The exact same simple idea is brought about in this new Quick Assist feature that Windows 10 has now.

 Why You Might Not Want To Keep Team Viewer Or Other Third-Party Apps

-There are probably many third-party applications out there in existence that can do a similar thing to Team Viewer, but Team Viewer was the one I was introduced to so it’s always the one that I mention when writing about remotely troubleshooting a Windows PC.
+There are probably many third-party applications out there in existence that can do a similar thing to Team Viewer, but Team Viewer is without question the crème de la crème of third-party remote connection apps, so it’s always the one that I mention when writing about remotely troubleshooting a Windows PC.
 Team Viewer is also the one that is most popular to use among geeks.
 The Quick Assist feature that Windows 10 has will now be the only tool that I use because it has the advantage of not needing to install a third-party tool in the first place.
-Hard drive space is important, and you don’t want to have a bunch of stuff installed on your computer that you don’t need to have because it means you are losing performance and putting stress on the hardware for no reason.
-Having just the Team Viewer application installed on your computers won’t be doing much harm, but if you were to keep that same mindset of not caring how many things you have installed, the build up of unnecessary apps would have an effect, so I like to keep my mindset clear at all time: never keep things I don’t need any more.
+Hard drive space is essential to your hardware’s longevity, and you don’t want to have a bunch of stuff installed on your computer that you don’t need to have because it means you are losing performance and putting stress on the hardware for no reason.
+Having just the Team Viewer application installed on your computers won’t be doing much harm, but if you were to keep that same mindset of not caring how many things you have installed, the build-up of unnecessary apps would affect performance at the least.
+It’s for that reason that I like to keep my mindset clear at all time: never keep stuff I don’t need anymore.
 You might want to choose the same strategy yourselves if you buy computers that are good but come with the lowest storage options.